GTPB/ADER19F/pages/tutorial1.md

 *DESeq2* provides a function to make a Principal Component Analysis (PCA) of the count data.
 The *DESeq2* [vignette](http://bioconductor.org/packages/devel/bioc/vignettes/DESeq2/inst/doc/DESeq2.html#count-data-transformations) recommends using transformed counts as input to the PCA routines, as these transformations remove the dependence of the sample-to-sample variance on the genes' mean expression.

 One such transformations is the variance stabilizing transformation (VST).
-You can type <span style="padding:2px 3px 3px;background-color: #eaeaea;font-family: Courier New;font-size: 12px;color: #333333;-webkit-border-radius: 3px;-moz-border-radius: 3px;border-radius: 3px;">?varianceStabilizingTransformation</span> to learn more about this.
-To compare samples in an manner unbiased by prior information (i.e. the experimental condition), the <span style="padding:2px 3px 3px;background-color: #eaeaea;font-family: Courier New;font-size: 12px;color: #333333;-webkit-border-radius: 3px;-moz-border-radius: 3px;border-radius: 3px;">blind</span> argument is set to TRUE.
+You can type <<code style="background-color:#eaeaea; padding:2px 3px 3px;white-space:pre-wrap">?varianceStabilizingTransformation</code> to learn more about this.
+To compare samples in an manner unbiased by prior information (i.e. the experimental condition), the <code style="background-color:#eaeaea; padding:2px 3px 3px;white-space:pre-wrap">blind</code> argument is set to TRUE.

 ```r